LockTech/cerberus/README.md

   "namespace": 'cerberus_roles',
   "object": role_id,
   "relation": 'has',
-  "subject": user_id // an identity's UUID
+  "subject": user_id // an account's UUID
 }
 ```

-This is the workflow which powers [checking an identity has been assigned an expected permission](#checking-permissions).
+This is the workflow which powers [checking an account has been assigned an expected permission](#checking-permissions).

 ## Checking Permissions

-An application can [`check`](https://www.ory.sh/keto/docs/next/reference/rest-api#check-a-relation-tuple) a given identity has a permission by sending a request
+An application can [`check`](https://www.ory.sh/keto/docs/next/reference/rest-api#check-a-relation-tuple) a given account has a permission by sending a request
 or using an [API](https://www.ory.sh/keto/docs/next/reference/proto-api).

-As stated in the Roles section, an application only needs to know the information given in a permission-tuple and an identity's UUID.
+As stated in the Roles section, an application only needs to know the information given in a permission-tuple and an account's UUID.
 The UUID is obtained once a member has been successfully authenticated.

 Using the example given in Permission Management and Roles, a `check` request may resemble: